3musket33rs/mathsync/README.md

 # sync

-Transparent synchronization between client (browser included) and server.

-### Api at a glance

 __WORK IN PROGRESS__

-### Integration Module

-__WORK IN PROGRESS__

-## Architecture
+## Features

-Per-language low levels libraries to be easily integrated anywhere plus higher level integrations for common needs.
-Everything located in a single git repository to synchronize changes.

-Inspirational algorithm described in [What’s the Difference?
+Helping synchronization between clients and servers accross a network.
+The client is expected to have pushed its changes to the server and then requests the library to pull changes from the server.

+Clients of the library must provide on the server a way to serialize items and an endpoint, as well as a way to deserialize  items and to access the server endpoint on the client.

+The algorithm requires `O(log(n))` roundtrips to the server and consumes a total bandwidth of `O(n)` where `n` is the number of items which changed on the server since the last synchronization.
+Underlying algorithm greatly inspired from [What’s the Difference?
 Efficient Set Reconciliation without Prior Context](http://conferences.sigcomm.org/sigcomm/2011/papers/sigcomm/p218.pdf).

+Nice features:

+* underlying structure can be computed ahead of time
+* self-stabilizing algorithm (an error is corrected at the next synchronization)
+* does not require the server to record all changes

 ## Development

 [![Build Status](https://travis-ci.org/3musket33rs/sync.png?branch=master)](https://travis-ci.org/3musket33rs/sync)

+### Architecture

+Per-language low levels libraries to be easily integrated anywhere plus higher level integrations for common needs.
+Everything located in a single git repository to synchronize changes.

 ### Requirements